 Lemon slice, for garnish

-Method: Pour the blueberry wine into a chilled martini glass.
+Pour the blueberry wine into a chilled martini glass.
 Gently pour the vodka on top of the wine so that it floats.
 Garnish with fresh blueberries.
+Now you’re 4th of July cocktails are complete!

 Looking to step up your kitchen game?
 Click Here to see Best of NJ’s Top Recipes & Kitchen Tips!